 Now that you’ve read through our top reasons to study abroad in Guilin, visit our website to start your journey.
 See you in Guilin!

-Did you know that approximately 1.2 billion people speak Chinese worldwide?
+that approximately 1.2 billion people speak Chinese worldwide?
 That’s more than any other language on Earth.
 In fact, Chinese is now the third most commonly spoken language in the United States, with wide populations of native speakers also living in Europe, Africa, and Oceania.
 You may have noticed that Mandarin courses are popping up at your high school or university, and that more and more friends have skipped out on traditional study abroad destinations in favor of the Middle Kingdom.

 Perhaps you’ve been curious about this enigmatic language yourself and wondered, “Should I learn Chinese?”
 On behalf of all of us at CLI, we are here to guide you towards an answer — yes!
 Now that we have that settled, read on for our top 10 reasons to learn Mandarin Chinese.